jhan2024/StrokeRehab/README.md

         *   3-Dome device: Program to send JSON strings (`{"timestamp": <number>, "pressure": [val1, val2, val3]}` per line) at 9600 baud.
 2.  **Clone the Repository**: `git clone <repository-url>`
 3.  **Open the Interface**: Open `index.html` in your browser.
+4. **(Optional) Enable Analysis Tab**:
+   If you plan to use the Analysis Tab, you must also start:
+    * The local Flask server:
+      `python analyze_server.py`
+    * The local Ollama LLM server:
+      `ollama serve` (ensure the `mistral` model is available: `ollama pull mistral`)

+    Without these servers running, the Analysis Tab will not function.

 ### Using Simulation Mode (Default)